-Because what you’ll find in this article is that it isn’t cool to target more keywords, spend more money, and get more volume that way.
+Because what you’ll find in this article is that it isn’t cool to target more keywords, spend more money, and get more search volume that way.

 It’s also vital to know what you’re going to do with your competitive data.

 Don’t be the Titanic.
 Respect what’s beneath the surface.

-Finding Your PPC Competitors
+Find Your PPC Competitors

 You’re likely much more versed on the Search Network than on the Display Network, so let’s start there.